 - Open class racing may not be conducted at a race meeting if only one team nominates for open class.
-When insufficient entries are received for open class, the host club may combine open class and veterans class.
+When only one entry is received for open class, the host club may combine open class and veterans class.
 The limits on the number of races and heats for veterans class will apply to the combined division and false starts will not apply. - 2.
+If only two entries are received for open class a single division of two teams is permitted. - 3.
 Rule 5.4 does not apply to dogs in a team entered in an open class.
-This means that there is no restriction on a dog: - that races in open class at a race meeting racing in regular class at subsequent race meetings; - o racing in open class at a race meeting when the dog has raced in regular class at a previous race meeting. - 3.
-Teams racing in open class may not: - o claim Australian records; - o participate in champions trophy racing. - 4.
-The jump height of every dog in a team entered in an open class must be included on the team's entry form. - 5.
-Open class teams may set jumps for a heat at any height from seven inches up to the jump height of the team's height dog for the heat. - 6.
-All open class teams must provide a declared seed time. - 7.
-Open class teams are subject to their own divisional draw. - 8.
-Host clubs may spread open class races throughout the running order for the race meeting. - 9.
+This means that there is no restriction on a dog: - that races in open class at a race meeting racing in regular class at subsequent race meetings; - racing in open class at a race meeting when the dog has raced in regular class at a previous race meeting. - 4.
+Teams racing in open class may not: - o claim Australian records; - participate in champions trophy racing. - 5.
+The jump height of every dog in a team entered in an open class must be included on the team's entry form. - 6.
+Open class teams may set jumps for a heat at any height from seven inches up to the jump height of the team's height dog for the heat. - 7.
+All open class teams must provide a declared seed time. - 8.
+Open class teams are subject to their own divisional draw. - 9.
+Host clubs may spread open class races throughout the running order for the race meeting. - 10.
 Only team names showing on the AFA website on the teams page under the club heading "Open" may be used when entering a team in open class.
 Open class team names may be used more than once and need not be re-registered for every use.